Skip to the main content.

 Why Traditional Metrics Miss the Point

-But AI-powered service delivery isn't about throughput—it's about quality, consistency, and scalability.
-A ticket that gets resolved in 15 minutes using proven solutions is fundamentally different from a ticket that gets resolved in 15 minutes through trial and error, even though traditional metrics treat them identically.
+AI-powered service delivery isn't about throughput; it's about quality, consistency, and scalability.
+A ticket that gets resolved in 15 minutes using proven solutions is fundamentally different from a ticket that gets resolved in 15 minutes through trial and error.

 What to Measure Instead